-25. Ultimate parent undertaking and controlling party
+24. Ultimate parent undertaking and controlling party

 The Company is owned by ICE Futures Holdco No. 1 Limited and ICE Futures Holdco No. 2 Limited, both companies incorporated and registered in England and Wales.
-ICE Futures Holdco No. 1 Limited holds substantially all of the shares of ICE Futures Europe, with ICE Futures Holdco No. 2 Limited holding one nominee share.
+ICE Futures Holdco No. 1 Limited holds substantially all of the shares of the Company, with ICE Futures Holdco No. 2 Limited holding one nominee share.
 The ultimate parent company and controlling entity is Intercontinental Exchange, Inc., a corporation registered in Delaware, United States.